BlkaeRed/Automation-of-Security-Incident-Response-in-Active-Directory-using-Splunk-SIEM-and-Shuffle-SOAR-/README.md

 <img width="866" height="604" alt="Zrzut ekranu 2025-06-09 222450" src="https://github.com/user-attachments/assets/18b6e568-0ce1-4093-899b-685e5ab7177a" />

 After all of that was set up, I simulated this malicious activity by activating a simple HTTP server on a Linux machine using python -m http.server on port 8080.
-Then I used Invoke-AtomicRedTeam to start the communication — although, to be fair, I could have just used a browser.
+Then I used Invoke-AtomicRedTeam to start the communication with T1041-1 tets, although, to be fair, I could have just used a browser.
 But I wanted to experiment with a different tool.
 Here’s the result:

 <img width="618" height="247" alt="Zrzut ekranu 2025-06-09 223523" src="https://github.com/user-attachments/assets/d104d338-75d8-410d-a6e5-e221abefbc90" />